 Which system will be best for your facility?

 If your goal is to gain complete control over your building management and energy consumption as well as reduce costs, then implementation of both solutions will be the best option.
-However, let’s not hurry since emerging technologies allow more advanced decisions you might be willing to leverage for your business performance.
-Nowadays, these two traditional systems are not the only solutions you can focus on: with IoT-powered analytical energy management platforms, the future of energy management offers a leap forward.
+However, let’s not hurry since sustainable technologies allow more advanced decisions you might be willing to leverage for your business performance.
+Nowadays, these two traditional systems are not the only solutions you can focus on: with IoT-powered software solutions with analytical energy management platforms, the future of energy management offers a leap forward.

 Talking about building automation, there is an assumption that it is the backbone of smart buildings.
 However, it is not totally true.
 Let us explain a bit.
 Yes, BMS helps achieve efficient building performance and ensure a healthier indoor environment, but there are severe limitations with data that can be gathered by BMS.
 Programming and adjustment of building management systems require humans’ diligence with the ability to respond to certain conditions and operate processes manually on a scale.
 Smart buildings, on the contrary, do not require constant human monitoring of their systems and collect unlimited amounts of data.

 Challenges in traditional building management systems